The embassy will be closed on the following dates:

 Roma 00197 - Dipartimento Consolare

-The sender is responsible for material mailed to the mission.
+The sender is responsible for the documents that has been mailed to the mission.

 The mission is not permitted or authorized to recommend any particular attorney.